getodk/docs/odk1-src/form-logic.rst

 Repeating questions
 =====================
 You can ask the same question or questions multiple times by wrapping them in :tc:`begin_repeat...end_repeat`.
 By default, enumerators are asked before each repetition whether they would like to add another repeat.
 It is also possible to :ref:`determine the number of repetitions ahead of time <statically-defined-repeats>` which can make the user interaction more intuitive.
+You can also :ref:`add repeats as long as a condition is met <repeat_based_on_condition>`.

 .. seealso::
     :doc:`form-repeats` describes strategies to address common repetition scenarios.